-- 1) Regular checks are undertaken by Caretakers / Cleaning Team(s) 365 days per year which helps reduce the risk of arson. - 2) Both blocks have restricted access, this is via a key lock, each resident has their own fob to gain access.
-There is an intercom system that can allow visitors and contractors in.
+- 1) Regular checks are undertaken by Caretakers / Cleaning Team(s) 365 days per year which helps reduce the risk of arson. - 2) Both blocks have restricted access, each resident has their own fob to gain access.
+There is an intercom system that will facilitate visitors and contractors access.